goatandsheep/rc/README.md

 dependsOn=0.10.0

-; `rc` has built-in support for ini sections, see?
+; `r-c` has built-in support for ini sections, see?

 [commands]
   www     = ./commands/www